 In most cases, organisations need to keep their business running while carrying out the move (it isn’t typically a one day job) so it’s vital you consider how this will work.
 You should also ensure you have accounted for things not going to plan (especially if you have involved multiple parties at different stages of the move) and we would even suggest having contingency plans where possible.

 2. Keep your teams up to date, delegate “Move Champions”

-The common goal when tasked with delivering a relocation project is ensuring a seamless “day one” experience for the workforce.
+The common goal when tasked with delivering a relocation project is ensuring a seamless “day one” experience from the workforce.
 We’ve found this works best when the staff are engaged and consulted from the very start of the process.
 Designating ‘“champions” throughout departments ensures teams receive regular communication, are aware of the logistics and have a point of contact for queries and concerns.
-Communication is key to success after all.
+Communication is key to success.

 3. Audit all your current assets (and dispose of old ones)

 Moving offices presents the chance to re-evaluate assets and ensure they are best fit for your business requirements, some may need upgrading or replacing.
 You also need to consider whether they are right for your new environment, especially server room equipment.
 Consider getting rid of outdated equipment.
 There are a number of environmentally friendly and sustainable solutions for disposal of old equipment, which we can provide here at Stephens IT should you require it.

 3. Terminate unwanted service contracts